Primary Care Group - Who are we?

 primary care allergy task force

-Mandy East also coordinates the work of the National Allergy Strategy Group working to improve NHS allergy services and runs the secretariat for the All Party Parliamentary Group for Allergy working with interested MPs and Peers and leading the lobbying campaign.
+Mandy East is the Parliamentary Officer for the National Allergy Strategy Group coordinating their work to improve NHS allergy services.
+She also runs the secretariat for the All Party Parliamentary Group for Allergy working with interested MPs and Peers and leading the lobbying campaign.

 Mandy has worked in allergy for nearly 20 years and has been involved in a number of major projects and campaigns such as the work to allow schools to hold a spare adrenaline injector for use in emergencies and the successful campaign to place a statutory duty on schools to support children with health conditions.
 She has been on the committee for all the NICE guidelines: food allergy in children; anaphylaxis and drug allergy and was also part of the working group creating the Quality Standards as well as the RCPCH Care Pathways project.

 Jackie is a Health Visitor, Team Leader and Practice Teacher.
 She was awarded Fellow of The Institute of Health Visiting in 2015 for outstanding leadership and contribution to the profession.

 Jackie has worked across North London as a Health Visitor for more than 30 years, supporting children and families in different communities.
 She has a wealth of